Eleonore Graves Tripp Modern Languages Laboratory

 In 2007, following the name change from the Department of Foreign Languages and Literatures to the Department of Modern Languages and Literatures, the lab accordingly changed its name to the Eleonore Graves Tripp Modern Languages Laboratory.

 The Eleonore Graves Tripp Modern Languages Laboratory is located within the Merrick Building on the University of Miami's Coral Gables Campus.
-Currently, the Lab in Merrick Building 201 houses twenty iMac workstations configured to dual boot OS X and Windows 10.
-Each workstation is equipped with a microphone headset and has programs such as Office 365 with language proofing tools, Zoom, Audacity, and VLC media player.
-The equipment and programs allow students to utilize spelling and grammar checks for all nine of our languages, participate in Virtual Immersion sessions with classes from other countries, record oral assignments, and watch digitized videos from the MLL Lab film collection.
-Some digitized audio and video content can even be accessed directly from the Lab website under the remote access tab.
+Currently, the Lab in Merrick Building 201 houses twenty Dell Laptops.
+Each laptop has installed Office 365 with language proofing, Zoom, Audacity, and VLC media player.
+The equipment and programs allow students to utilize spelling and grammar checks for all nine of our languages, participate in Virtual Immersion sessions with classes from other countries, and record oral assignments.

-Our second lab Merrick Building 205 contains twenty-five Dell AIO workstations running Windows 10.
+Our second lab Merrick Building 205 contains twenty-five Dell AIO workstations.
 These workstations contain the same features as those in the Modern Languages Laboratory.
 For professors, this classroom also offers video/audio recording capabilities, a webcam for Zoom Sessions, and a Dell teacher workstation where professor requested digitized films can be shown on the large projector screen.

 Top